Share Post

 • Am I comfortable hiring and managing hourly employees?

-• Do I want a lean team—or a larger operation with more complexity?
+• Do I want a lean team or a larger operation with more complexity?

 • Would I rather manage specialists or generalists?

-Fit Tip: Your ability to lead and retain the right team can make or break your business.
+Fit Tip: Your ability to lead and retain the right team can make or break your business, and it also helps determine the best businesses to buy for YOU.

-6. Align Your Personal Goals with the Franchise Model
+6. Align Your Personal Goals With the Franchise Model

-Finally, ask the big-picture questions:
+Finally, ask the big-picture questions about your small business ideas:

 • Do I want time freedom, financial growth, or both?